4 Nights – from €999

 Visit the Grand People’s Study House, North Korea’s national library and the heart of study on the revolutionary Juche ideology.
 Check out the local intranet, visit the music appreciation room and flick through a handful of the up-to 30 million books said to be available here!

-We will then follow up with a casual evening walk on the new Ryomyong Street, home to Pyongyang’s most extravagant apartment complexes and opened in just April 2017 to international media attention.
+Take a casual evening stroll on Ryomyong Street, home to Pyongyang’s most extravagant apartment complexes and opened in just April 2017 to international media attention.

 Overnight at the Koryo Hotel.